zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 toward my team and to my better coaching.”
 The expr ession “to gravitate (gravitate) toward” something means to be intereste d in and want to have something to do with – or in this case, want to joi n this team.

-He says the best players went to his team and to hi s “better coaching.”
+He says the best players went to his team and to his “better coaching.”
 “To coach” (coach) means to give instructions to anothe r person to help that person do something better.
 That’s often used to describe the leader of the team – that’s the coach.
 He or she is the person who doesn’t play  on the team but helps the team be a better team, tells the team what to do.

 Nowadays we use this term “coach” outside of the wo rld of sports.
 You could have a “business coach” or a “podcast coach” – some one who helps you do better what you want to do.
 Ian says then to Shanno n, “Ready to be schooled?”
 “To be schooled” means to be taught a lesson.
 Often  it is used to mean to be shown in a somewhat aggressive way how you are wron g, or to be proven wrong.